 Online Application: Physics PhD Application

-If you have any technical questions about the application (e.g how do I upload..., how do I enter_______ information, or why haven't I received my confirmation email yet?) please contact the Graduate Admissions Office at email@example.com
+If you have any technical questions about the application (e.g how do I upload..., how do I enter_______ information, why haven't I received my confirmation email yet?, checklist status questions) please contact the Graduate Admissions Office at firstname.lastname@example.org

-Admission to the OSU Physics PhD program is done through an individualized holistic procedure that considers all parts of students’ applications.
+Admission to the OSU Physics PhD program is done through an individualized holistic procedure and admissions rubric that considers all parts of students’ applications.
 In addition to evidence of students’ research and academic accomplishments and potential, attributes such as persistence, creativity, initiative, collaboration, leadership, and potential contributions to a culture of inclusion can play a significant role.
-For the 2021-2022 application cycle, the general and physics subject GRE scores will not be used or considered for admissions decisions.

 We only review and accept applications for Autumn term.
 We have two graduate programs: a Master to Ph.D.
-Bridge program, and a Ph.D. program.
+Bridge program.
 We do not offer a terminal Master program.

 Crafting a competitive application webinar series - scroll to bottom of page